History of The Jazz Festival

 Our area is also credited with hosting the first known recorded jazz festival, “The Cavalcade of Dixieland Jazz”, in 1951.
 Since its premiere in 2005 the festival has drawn audiences from the entire Mid-Atlantic region, resulting in tremendous notoriety and exposure to the international jazz world.
 The SJF can help revive our region as a cultural epicenter, spreading the arts throughout the northeast, no different than such festivals as Newport, Rhode Island; Saratoga Springs, Florida; and Monterey, California.

 The Scranton Jazz Festival simply wants to carry on this rich tradition while becoming a recognized contributor to the world of jazz/blues and world beat music in its own right.
 Last year, the Scranton Jazz Festival celebrated its first decade.
 It is the hope and desire of everyone involved that the festival will continue for decades to come.
-This summer The Scranton Jazz Festival will celebrate its 15th year at the historic Radisson Lackawanna Station Hotel and various downtown Scranton venues.
+The Scranton Jazz Festival will celebrate its 16th year at the historic Radisson Lackawanna Station Hotel and various downtown Scranton venues in 2021.

 The historic Radisson Lackawanna Station Hotel in Downtown Scranton provides the Annual Jazz Festival with newly remodeled Hotel rooms, a covered outdoor amphi-theater, indoor facilities for the late night jazz crowd, as well as the finest food and drink.
 This beautiful historic building and amphi-theater provides the ideal location for a world-class event.

 Faculty members are: James Buckley (jazz history, ensemble instruction) Tom Hamilton (saxophone and woodwinds) Marko Marcinko (artistic director, drum set and jazz piano) Tony Marino (acoustic and electric bass) Dave Jumper (camp organizer, jazz trumpet and brass) Bill Washer (jazz guitar, ensemble instruction)